BLavery/SAMD21-M0-Mini/README.md

 You must install the SAMD support from Tools/Board/Boards Manager, selecting "Arduino SAMD Boards (32-bits Arm Cortex-M0+) by Arduino."

 Then actually select the board: Tools/Board = Arduino SAMD / "Arduino Zero (Native USB Port)".

-Load up the standard Basic/Blink example sketch.
+Hello World: Load up the standard Basic/Blink example sketch.
 Add a line like this
 ```    #define LED_BUILTIN 25  ```
 Compile.
 Double-click the board reset button.
 Upload.
 See if a LED blinks.